 For Grow Waynesboro, we recognize that the breadth of assistance needed by new entrepreneurs is wide, ranging from mentorship to affordable spaces to networks of support and connection.
 We’re pleased to provide a co-working space as one tool in a broader toolbox — a comprehensive suite of services to new businesses in Waynesboro.

-Both Grow Waynesboro and The Farmhaus on Main will be eagerly watching the usage patterns of the new co-working site.
+Both Grow Waynesboro and The Farmhaus Coffee Co. will be eagerly watching the usage patterns of the new co-working site.
 If there is strong local demand shown during the pilot phase of the co-working project, increasing space, amenities, and investment in the project are all long-term possibilities.
 A strong local response means that we can all be excited to watch it grow in the years to come.